School bus: 21st century

 The beginning of the twenty-first century introduced extensive changes to the production of school buses.
 Though vehicle assembly saw few direct changes, manufacturer consolidation and industry contraction effectively ended the practice of customers selecting body and chassis manufacturers independently.
 While the aspect of customer choice was largely ended (as a result of corporate ownership and supply agreements), decreased complexity paved the way for new product innovations previously thought impossible.
+In 2000, International introduced the IC, a fully integrated school bus with a 3800 chassis and an AmTran body; the new bus introduced a redesigned drivers compartment and enlarged windshield.
 During the 2010s, while diesel engines have remained the primary source of power, manufacturers expanded the availability of alternative-fuel vehicles, including CNG, propane, gasoline, and electric-power buses.

 At the beginning of the 2000s, manufacturers introduced a new generation of conventional-style school buses, coinciding with the redesign of several medium-duty truck lines.
-While Ford and General Motors shifted bus production to cutaway chassis, Freightliner and International released new cowled chassis in 2004.
-In 2003, Blue Bird introduced the Vision conventional; in line with its transit-style buses, the Vision utilized a proprietary chassis (rather than a design from a medium-duty truck).
-In 2004, Thomas introduced the Saf-T-Liner C2 (derived from the Freightliner M2), with the body designed alongside its chassis (allowing the use of the production Freightliner dashboard).
-A trait of both the Vision and C2 (over their predecessors) is improved loading-zone visibility; both vehicles adopted highly sloped hoods and extra glass around the entry door.
-Also in 2004, IC introduced a redesigned CE-series to fit the International 3300 chassis; to improve visibility, the windshield was redesigned (eliminating the center post).
+While Ford and General Motors shifted bus production to cutaway chassis, Freightliner and International released new cowled chassis for the 2005 model year.
+In 2003, Blue Bird introduced the Vision conventional for the 2004 model year; in line with its transit-style buses, the Vision utilized a proprietary chassis (rather than a design from a medium-duty truck).
+In November 2003, Thomas introduced the Saf-T-Liner C2 (derived from the Freightliner M2), with the body designed alongside its chassis (allowing the use of the production Freightliner dashboard).
+That same month, IC introduced a redesigned CE Series to fit the International 3300 chassis; to improve visibility, the windshield was redesigned (eliminating the center post).

+A trait of the CE?, the Vision and the C2 (over their predecessors) is improved loading-zone visibility; both (or all) vehicles adopted highly sloped hoods and extra glass around the entry door.
 Between 2004 and 2008, Advanced Energy, an NC based non-profit created by the NC Utilities Commission begun an effort to move to plug-in hybrid school buses.
 A business and technical feasibility proved the benefits, and in 2006, 20 districts awarded a contract facilitated by Advanced Energy to IC Bus to produce the buses.
 Although the buses produced significant benefits, the buses were slowly discontinued when the hybrid system manufacture Enova faded into financial challenges.